 Customer service is all about hitting the right notes as it can be the difference between a failing and thriving offline retail.
 And it can be either caring or intimidating.
 Excellent customer service can begin with a great loyalty program.
-And one of the most common forms of which is reward points.
-In today’s article, we’ll dig deeper into particularly why reward points are beneficial and how businesses can utilize reward points to attract footfall to their brick-and-mortar stores.
+One of the most common forms of which is reward points.
+In today’s article, we’ll dig deeper into why reward points are beneficial and how businesses can utilize reward points to attract footfall to their brick-and-mortar stores.

 Reward points matter to most shoppers

-No matter being born in different eras and having distinct preferences, customers from all generations are interested in point-based loyalty programs.
+No matter being born in different eras and have distinct preferences, customers from all generations are interested in point-based loyalty programs.
 Research has indicated that 86% of buyers surveyed said that they’ve joined a loyalty program to collect points for later rewards.
 Such a program is an active scheme to make shoppers feel like they’re really getting something in return for shopping with a particular retailer.
 This helps motivate shoppers better in comparison with dispensing seasonal coupons.

 “They didn’t specify what rewards, it was just about the dynamic of collecting points,” said Kate Hogenson, Senior Loyalty Consultant at Kobie Marketing.
 “That’s fascinating to me because a lot of retailers say points programs are dead.
 I would say badly-designed points programs are dead.”